Blog | Making the most of your Scouts skills

 Some Explorers will be very academic and achieve all the grades required to get to where they want to go.
 However, others will not achieve what they expected, wanted or needed.
 All Explorers will have developed so many skills during their time within the section and we must ensure they can showcase these skills and experiences no matter which path they choose.

-Whatever exam results you achieve this year, think about all the skills you do have and use these when you take a new path in your journey to your dream.
+Whatever exam results you achieve this year, think about all the skills you do have and use these when you take a new path towards your journey to your dream.